True Crime Reporter® Podcast

 She walked through an empty sandlot, her usual shortcut, to the Eldorado High School.

-The ninth grader never made it to her 7:30 AM class at Eldorado High School.
+The ninth grader never attended her 7:30 AM class at Eldorado High School.

 Later that evening, officers found her body under a piece of discarded carpet in a sandlot that Isaacson used to take a shortcut to school.